SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 looking up information at runtime and adding a layer of indirection.
-Marking a structure or enumeration as frozen gives up flexibility to gain performance:
+Marking a structure or enumeration as frozen gives up this flexibility to gain performance:
-Future versions of the library can't make certain changes, but the compiler can make additional optimizations in code that interacts with the type's members.
+Future versions of the library can make only limited changes to the type, but the compiler can make additional optimizations in code that interacts with the type's members.

-This attribute can be applied to a structure or enumeration declaration that's public or marked with the ``usableFromInline`` attribute.
+Frozen types,
-The types of the stored properties of a structure and the associated values of enumeration cases must be public or marked with the ``usableFromInline`` attribute.
+the types of the stored properties of frozen structures, and the associated values of frozen enumeration cases must be public or marked with the ``usableFromInline`` attribute.
-None of the properties of a frozen structure can have property observers, and expressions that provide the initial value for stored instance properties must follow the same restrictions as inlinable functions, as discussed in :ref:`Attributes_inlinable`.
+The properties of a frozen structure can't have property observers, and expressions that provide the initial value for stored instance properties must follow the same restrictions as inlinable functions, as discussed in :ref:`Attributes_inlinable`.